nblilili/Learn-vuepress/docs/en/02_mult_audio/05_adv_func/01_audio_management/macOS.md

     collected/customized by the external device, you can call the interface provided by the JC SDK to stop the data input.

-The custom audio collection interface is as follows (called after receiving a login success callback):
+The custom audio collection interface is as follows (be called after receiving login success callback):

 If you need to use your own audio and video equipment and Zmf\_AudioInitialize is initialized successfully, operate the audio equipment in the following callback function;

-Audio device initialization interface:
+The interface of audio device initialization:

 ``````objectivec
 /**